renode/renode-docs/source/basic/configuring-a-risc-v-cpu.md

 All of these are optional.

 - `timeProvider` - sets the peripheral to be used as the time provider for the CPU, which is used to populate the `time` CSR.
 Typically you would provide your instance of the `clint` interrupt controller
-- `privilegeArchitecture` - selects which version of the Privileged Architecture the CPU should follow.
+- `privilegedArchitecture` - selects which version of the Privileged Architecture the CPU should follow.
 The default is 1.11.
 Available values are:
-  - `PrivilegeArchitecture.Priv1_09`
+  - `PrivilegedArchitecture.Priv1_09`
-  - `PrivilegeArchitecture.Priv1_10`
+  - `PrivilegedArchitecture.Priv1_10`
-  - `PrivilegeArchitecture.Priv1_11`
+  - `PrivilegedArchitecture.Priv1_11`
 - `endianness` - specifies the endianness of the CPU, defaulting to little endian
 - `nmiVectorAddress` and `nmiVectorLength` - allow for customizing the non-maskable interrupt vector, if supported by the CPU
 - `allowUnalignedAccesses` - defines if an exception should be raised whenever the software performs an unaligned access on memory.
 Defaults to `false`